Shark IZ682H Vertex Pro Review

 Shark Vertex Pro dustbin open

-You’ll notice the dustbin’s detachability in the photo above, adding to its usability aspect and making it easier to empty.
+You’ll notice the detachability of the dustbin in the photo above, which adds to its usability and makes it easier to empty.

 Shark Vertex Pro filter location

 The HEPA is the top part (and thinner filter), helping it block allergens from seeping through the exhaust.
-Underneath is the thicker foam filter, protecting the HEPA from getting soiled directly from debris.
+Underneath is the thicker foam filter, which protects the HEPA from being soiled directly by debris.

 Here’s how it looks after the fog and cleaning experiments.